-Eczema, including dermatitis, is a chronic allergic and inflammatory condition of the skin characterised by itching, swelling, redness and inflamed skin that follows a pattern of exacerbations and remissions.
+Mild eczema is a term commonly used to describe a number of different skin conditions, including mild dermatitis.
+Mild eczema is an allergic and inflammatory condition of the skin characterised by itching, swelling, redness and inflamed skin that follows a pattern of exacerbations and remissions.
+Prolonged itching and scratching leads to skin damage and increased risk of infection.
 Enter the ‘itch-scratch’ cycle.

 The ‘itch-scratch’ cycle explained

-The ‘itch-scratch’ cycle is a vicious cycle.
-Itching is triggered as your immune system comes into contact with an allergen, where it quickly produces large quantities of defence molecules including histamine and other inflammatory mediators, such as immunoglobulin E (IgE).
-Scratching irritates your skin, which, in turn, increases the level of inflammation and worsens the symptoms.
-Prolonged scratching leads to skin damage, compromising your skin’s barrier function, which increases your risk of infection, and your skin may become thick and lichenified.
+The ‘itch-scratch’ cycle is a vicious cycle that can lead to skin damage.
+Itching is triggered when the immune system comes into contact with an allergen, where it quickly produces large quantities of defence molecules including histamine and other inflammatory mediators such as immunoglobulin E (IgE).
+Itching and scratching irritates the skin, which in turn, increases the level of inflammation and worsens the symptoms.
+Prolonged scratching compromises the skin’s barrier function and leads to skin damage where the skin may become thick and lichenified.

 Relieving mild eczema

-Firstly, it’s important to identify which allergens trigger your eczema so that you can take evasive action.
-Secondly, it’s important to strengthen your immune defences and to relieve the symptoms.
-There are a few important herbs and nutrients that can help with this:
+Firstly, it’s important to identify which allergens trigger your mild eczema so that you can take preventative action.

 Traditionally used in Western herbal medicine (WHM) to relieve symptoms of mild eczema and dermatitis, and to relieve minor skin eruptions including acne and boils.
 Burdock is traditionally used in WHM as a blood purifier to support waste elimination via the skin and to support skin health.